crowds-cure/cancer/README.md

 - select next image with tag and fewest measurements
 - livereload is timing out on the real site: Fix or Remove
 - (bug) logging in as existing user starts with series index 0 again (already measured cases)
-- investigate why scrolling is not working on iPad
 - investigate how "U" showed up a annotator in DB
 - consolidate databases?
+- investigate 2 finger scrolling for mobile

 ### DONE